lucidsoftware/piezo/README.md

 Piezo
 =====

-System to operate and manage a [Quartz Scheduler](http://quartz-scheduler.org/documentation/quartz-2.2.x/quick-start) cluster.
+Piezo is a system to operate and manage a [Quartz Scheduler](http://quartz-scheduler.org/documentation/quartz-2.2.x/quick-start) cluster.
+The first component is the Worker, which is a driver or main class for running a Quartz instance.
+The second is the Admin, which is a web interface for administrating a Quartz cluster, including managing which jobs run, and viewing a history of what processing the cluster has completed.

 ##Worker